I first learned about

 Fuller.
 He called it the

 Jitterbug.
-The other 2, I have not seen
+The other 2, I had not seen

 A nice property of hinged polyhedra is that they transform between